jasonzou/PDF-Inspector/README.md

 Usage
 ===========
-usage: java -jar DocearPdfInspector [OPTION]...
-[FILE]...

 Inspect and extract information of PDF file(s) and return them as a CSV file or on the command line.
 Files may contain wildcards.
 Selected fields are returned in the following order (if included): name, hash, title, text, time

+Usage:
+     java -jar DocearPdfInspector [OPTION]...
+[FILE]...

      -delimiter <arg>   use a specific delimiter String, using "|" by default